ClashStat/stats_for_clash_of_clans/README.md

 - [x] There are distributed fragments that show user statistics
 - [x] The user can scroll to visualize data in Achievement Fragment
 - [x] The fragment in which the user is currently, changes color
+- [x] UI fixes broken, were modified and updated the UI.

 ### 2. Screen Archetypes